nealcaren/crisis-and-opportunity-books/books/the-walls-of-jericho/the-walls-of-jericho.md

 He had an impulse to catch her up and kiss her right there, on the street corner oblivious to broad daylight and possible observation.
 Had he done so, spontaneously, on the crest of that emotional wave, the result would doubtless have been different.
 But the old habit of hardness, which for the instant he had almost escaped, promptly clamped itself down on his exuberance and distorted his natural impulse into a presumably safer substitute.
 Every act must be sentimentally airtight.
 The device he adopted to make this one so, lost for them both that surging moment to which the girl would have responded.

-"Ain't it somewhere in the Bible sump'm 'bout turnin' th' other cheek?"
+"Ain't it somewhere in the Bible sump'm &rsquo;bout turnin' th' other cheek?"

 Puzzled, her own spell broken, she answered, "You mean---if a man smite you on one cheek, turn him the other also?"